15 Aug

 5. 505

-Opening with a haunting organ sample from Ennio Morricone’s spaghetti Western 'The Good, The Bad And The Ugly', '505' marked a new territory for Arctic Monkeys.
-An atmospheric filmic depth that, unlike later-day Monkeys tunes, still pulsates and intensifies with each guitar riff and drum beat.
+Opening with a haunting organ sample lifted from Ennio Morricone’s legendary 'The Good, the Bad and the Ugly' score, '505' marked the first time Arctic Monkeys explored truly cinematic territory.
+It possesses an atmospheric, filmic depth that, unlike some of the band's more recent, patient work, still pulsates and intensifies with every jagged guitar riff and explosive drum beat.

 4. I Bet You Look Good on the Dancefloor

-I think everyone has to find space for this in their list of Top Ten's.
-This is the song that launched Arctic Monkeys to the world, and it sent them roaring out of the gate.
-In 8 short words, just before performing this song, Alex Turner set the band up for success forever.
-“We are the Arctic Monkeys – don’t believe the hype”
+Every Top 10 list needs to find a home for this track.
+This is the song that launched Arctic Monkeys to the world, sending them roaring out of the gate with a velocity that hadn't been seen in years.
+In eight short words, a young Alex Turner set the band up for legendary status: "We are the Arctic Monkeys, don’t believe the hype."

 3. A Certain Romance